-- Adam is usually fast to converge and stable - But simple SGD tends to do very will in terms of generalization - You should use learning rate decay, (e.g. on Machine) translation results by Denkowski & Neubig 2017)
+- Adam is usually fast to converge and stable - But simple SGD tends to do very will in terms of generalization (Wilson et al. 2017) - You should use learning rate decay, (e.g. on Machine translation results by Denkowski & Neubig 2017)